khrysro/phpipam/README.md

 # docker-phpipam

 phpIPAM is an open-source web IP address management application.
 Its goal is to provide light and simple IP address management application.
+This is a modified image from pierrecdn/phpipam including changes for 1.3 version of phpIPAM

 phpIPAM is developed and maintained by Miha Petkovsek, released under the GPL v3 license, project source is [here](https://github.com/phpipam/phpipam)